ganeesin/aws-ibp-sagemaker/README.md

 * `subnet`  Enter the subnet for Lambda exection
 ## Resource Identifiers
 * `stackname` Enter an Identifier/Name for the CDK stack
-* `ddbtablename` Enter a name for Dynamo DB Table that would be created as part of the stack which would hold the metadata for creating incidents in SAP
+* `ddbtablename` Enter a name for Dynamo DB Table that would be created as part of the stack which would hold the request ID's from SAP IBP.
 ## SAP Environnment details
 * `SAP_AUTH_SECRET` Provide the arn where the credentials with keys `user` and `password` and `url ` for accessing SAP IBP OData services.